Python String

 What is a Python String?

-A string in Python is a sequence of characters enclosed in either single quotes (') or double quotes (").
+In Python, a string is an ordered collection of characters enclosed in single quotes (') or double quotes (").
 Strings are immutable, which means that once defined, their contents cannot be changed directly.
-Strings can be used to store and manipulate text data.
+Strings enable text processing and manipulation in Python.

 Syntax